 Coconut Brownie Cake

 Coconut lovers rejoice!
 Have I got a treat for you.
 This magnificent Coconut Brownie Cake starts with a fudgy brownie (do I have your attention?) which is topped with a thick layer of coconut cream, chocolate mousse and then vanilla whipped cream.
 I made this beauty for my book club’s summer pitch-in dinner.

 There was NO shortage of food.
 We had Alton Brown’s grilled pork tenderloin, beef tenderloin, a plethora of salads and sides, and plenty of sweets.
 I now have scads of new recipe ideas.
 It’s such a blessing to have friends who love to cook.
 I sent the leftovers with Bill to work, where they disappeared in a flash.
 I think he earned some brownie points today!

-Next time I make this, I think I’ll increase the amount of chocolate mousse as well as using a recipe with eggs instead of gelatin…the velvety texture just can’t be beat.
-I thought the unsweetened coconut flakes made a striking presentation, but I actually prefer the taste of good ol’ Angelflake.
-A big debt of gratitude goes to my friend, Mim, who shared this recipe from Willow Bird Baking.
+Next time I make this, I think I’ll increase the amount of chocolate mousse as well as using a recipe with eggs instead of gelatin; the velvety texture just can’t be beat.
+I thought the unsweetened coconut flakes made a striking presentation, but I actually prefer the taste of good ol’ sweetened angel flake coconut.
+A big debt of gratitude goes to my friend, Mim, who shared this recipe for this coconut brownie cake from Willow Bird Baking.